johnsonpeixoto/ionic3-basic-app/README.md

-# ionic3-basic-app
+### Ionic3-basic-app

-A basic application using Ionic v3 with Firebase requests.
+A basic project using Ionic v3 with Firebase requests.